svioletg/py-squaremap-combiner/README.rst

    Note: You can use either hyphens (``-``) or underscores (``_``) and the option will work the same, e.g. ``--output-ext`` or ``--output_ext``

+-h, --help
+   Displays information about every argument / option and their parameters.

 -o, --output-dir PATH
    Directory to save the completed image to.
 Defaults to the directory in which this script was run.